mysticpants/AWSDynamoDB_old/README.md

 Parameter              | Type           | Description
 ---------------------- | -------------- | -----------
 Attributes             | Table          | The attribute values as they appeared before the PutItem operation.
-See http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html
+See [AWS Docs](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html)
 ConsumedCapacity       | Table          | The capacity units consumed by the PutItem operation.
-See http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ConsumedCapacity.html
+See [AWS Docs](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ConsumedCapacity.html)
 ItemCollectionMetrics  | Table          | Information about item collections, if any, that were affected by the PutItem operation.
-See http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ItemCollectionMetrics.html
+See [AWS Docs](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ItemCollectionMetrics.html)

 ### Example